CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a concise overview that clearly signals six detailed sub-guides, each with descriptive summaries and keywords.
-References are one level deep, well-organized, and include both internal guides and external documentation.
-Navigation is intuitive with the decision-tree workflow pointing to specific files.
+Excellent progressive disclosure with a concise overview that clearly signals six detailed guide files, each with descriptive summaries and keywords.
+References are one level deep, well-organized by topic, and include both internal guides and external documentation links.
+The navigation between sections is intuitive.

 3 / 3